St. Pete-Clearwater International Airport (PIE)

 Walkable Communities

-Walking is one of the best ways to enjoy sightseeing and sunshine in St. Pete/Clearwater!
-Here are some ultra-walkable areas to explore:
+Walking is one of the best ways to enjoy sightseeing and sunshine in St. Pete-Clearwater!
+Here are some walkable areas to explore:

 Tarpon Springs

-Located at the northern end of the St. Pete/Clearwater area, Tarpon Springs boasts a truly authentic Greek culture with many historical and architectural treasures.
-Visit Dodecanese Boulevard for the famous Sponge Docks district and fabulous Greek cuisine at Mykonos or Hellas.
-Pop by Tarpon Avenue, the area’s main street, which features many restaurants and shops.
+Located at the northern end of the St. Pete-Clearwater area, Tarpon Springs showcases Greek culture with many historical and architectural treasures.
+Visit Dodecanese Boulevard for the famous Sponge Docks district and authentic Greek cuisine at Mykonos or Hellas.
+Stroll Tarpon Avenue, the area’s main street, which features many restaurants and shops.

 Palm Harbor

-Tiny-but-cute downtown Palm Harbor is a nostalgic throw-back to a simpler time.
+Tiny downtown Palm Harbor is a nostalgic throwback to a simpler time.
 Check out 11th Street between Nebraska Avenue and Florida Avenue for your pick of local restaurants, watering holes and shops.
 Fireside Pizza Cafe is a friendly little spot with inside and patio dining (bring your pup).
 Check out the Thirsty Marlin for a tiki bar atmosphere with live music several days a week.

 Dunedin

-Enjoy Dunedin’s small-town charm as you stroll through its delightful Main Street.
+Enjoy Dunedin’s small town charm as you stroll through its delightful Main Street.
 Take a walk or bike ride along the Pinellas Trail.
-Stop at family-owned restaurants (many are dog-friendly, such as Skip’s Bar & Grill) and check out the cute shops.
-Or meet new friends and enjoy a cold beer at one of the seven breweries within a one-mile radius here.
+Stop at family-owned restaurants (many are dog-friendly, such as Skip’s Bar & Grill) and check out the quaint shops.
+Or meet new friends and enjoy a cold beer at one of the nine craft breweries within a one-mile radius.

 St. Pete

-One of Florida’s best cities to explore on foot, St. Pete is full of fun and local flavor.
+One of Florida’s best cities to explore on foot, St. Pete is full of fun local flavor.
 Discover funky Central Avenue with its many street murals, indie cafes and shops.
-Upscale Beach Drive and the glistening St. Pete waterfront are perfect places to take a stroll.
+Upscale Beach Drive, the glistening St. Pete waterfront and the St. Pete Pier District are perfect places to take a stroll.

 Pass-a-Grille

-This quaint, historic downtown close to the Gulf of Mexico and Boca Ciega Bay is filled with eclectic shops and restaurants.
-Check out super-cute 8th Avenue, with shops such as Dody Boutique, carrying stylish beachwear and swimwear.
-And be sure to have a drink and a grouper sandwich at The Hurricane, a local landmark.
+Charming Pass-a-Grille is close to the Gulf of Mexico and Boca Ciega Bay and offers eclectic stores and restaurants.
+Check out the quaint Historic District, with shops such as Dody Boutique, carrying stylish beachwear and swimwear.
+And be sure to have a drink and a grouper sandwich at The Hurricane Seafood Restaurant, a local landmark.

 Gulfport

-Check out Gulfport’s waterfront restaurants and pubs along Shore Boulevard South, as well as the main thoroughfare, Beach Boulevard, for charming dining, gallery and shopping options.
-This colorful little town is chock-full of events, too (don’t miss the annual GeckoFest).
+Check out Gulfport’s waterfront restaurants and pubs along Shore Boulevard South, as well as on the main thoroughfare, Beach Boulevard, for charming dining, gallery and shopping.
+This colorful little town is chockfull of events, too.
+Don’t miss the annual GeckoFest.

 plan your trip